 The World Housing website responds:

-Do watch the excellent video that I've embedded below for more on the big-hearted mission of World Housing.
-And I'd love to know what you think about a buy-one give-one housing model — would you jump on the chance to buy a condo, provided that you're on the market for one, that gives you the chance — no premium involved — to help improve the living conditions of someone else?
+I'd love to know what you think about a buy-one give-one housing model — would you jump on the chance to buy a condo, provided that you're on the market for one that gives you the chance — no premium involved — to help improve the living conditions of someone else?